thi-ng/umbrella/packages/zipper/README.md

 ## About

-Functional tree editing, manipulation & navigation
+Functional tree editing, manipulation & navigation.

 Immutable, semi-functional, structural tree editing, manipulation & navigation, based on my fork and optimizations to